 If you have honed your keyboarding skills, have a penchant for lasering in on a specific task, and enjoy working on deadline, you might make an excellent data entry specialist.
 Best of all, data entry is highly versatile across a number of different industries and usually offers tremendous work-from-home flexibility.

-If you're someone who finds solace in driving, working as a delivery driver could be the perfect fit.
+Working as a delivery driver could be the perfect fit if you find solace in driving.
 Since every day is different, and you get to determine how much contact you have with others, this position is one best jobs for someone with anxiety and depression.
 And you can't beat rolling the windows down and being active outside.

 A major plus to this job is seeing someone's face light up when you drop off a package they've been patiently waiting for.